claravania/subword-lstm-lm/README.md

-# LSTM Language Model with Subword Unit Input Representations
+# LSTM Language Model with Subword Units Input Representations

 This are implementations of various LSTM-based language models using Tensorflow.
 Codes are based on tensorflow tutorial on building a PTB LSTM model.